PowerShell/psl-omi-provider/README.md

 Building
 --------

-Run `./build.sh` to build OMI and the provider.
+Run `make debug` or `make release` to build OMI and the provider.

-This script first builds OMI in developer mode:
+In debug mode, this script first builds OMI in developer mode:

 ```sh
 pushd omi/Unix